FBnil/evidencer/README.md

 ## File naming

- For the servergroup search argument (but not the servergroup filename itself), you can use a plus sign instead of an asterix, and these are the rules:
+ For the servergroup search argument, and the scriptnames after the `=` (but not the servergroup filename itself), you can use a plus sign instead of an asterix, and these are the rules:
  + `+` expands to `*`
  + `++` expands to `*-*` unless sandwitched between words, and then it becomes `-*-` Here is a lookup table: